kilogrampaliwa/naiveBayesFiller/README.md

 ## Contribution

 Contributions to Simple Naive Bayes are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request on the [GitHub repository](https://github.com/example/simpleNaiveBayes).
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request on the [GitHub repository](https://github.com/kilogrampaliwa/naiveBayesFiller)).

 ## License

-Simple Naive Bayes is licensed under the MIT License.
-See the [LICENSE](https://github.com/example/simpleNaiveBayes/blob/main/LICENSE) file for details.

-## Contact

-For any inquiries or support, you can reach out to [author@example.com](mailto:author@example.com).
+This project id under MiT License.